in

 Sony Venice 2 used for Avatar 2 : The Way of Water

-When it comes to Camera, Sony is by far the most advanced and reliable system, Canon, Fuji and Nikon are just trying to catch up at this point and time.
+When it comes to cameras, Sony is by far the most advanced and reliable system; Canon, Fuji, and Nikon are just trying to catch up at this point in time.

 I’ve always been a fan of Canon Color Science and still am.
-But to be fair, if you compare top of the line Cinema products such as Canon C500 mark II and Sony Venice 2, there’s no comparison whatsoever, the image from Sony just looks so much more professional and cinematic.
+But to be fair, if you compare top-of-the line cinema products such as the Canon C500 Mark II and the Sony Venice 2, there’s no comparison whatsoever; the image from Sony just looks so much more professional and cinematic.

 Sony Venice 2 mounted inside the Jet Fighter’s cockpits in Top Gun 2

-So Sony, in addition of being a great electronic company is also a pretty experienced in the professional movie industry.
+So Sony, in addition to being a great electronic company, is also pretty experienced in the professional movie industry.
 You can even use FE lenses on these expensive cameras.

-Let’s take their IBIS system for example, it’s not the smoothest but it doesn’t show any form of defects like warping corners with a wide angle and as a professional that’s exactly what you are looking for.
+Let’s take their IBIS system for example; it’s not the smoothest, but it doesn’t show any form of defect like warping corners with a wide angle, and as a professional, that’s exactly what you are looking for.

-They also bought back in 2015, the revolutionary sensor technology from Toshiba and have been leading the industry since then.
-Most sensor are produced by Sony today, only a few competitors still use they own sensors.
-So at the end of the day the images they produce looks the cleanest from any of the main brands.
+They also bought back in 2015 the revolutionary sensor technology from Toshiba and have been leading the industry since then.
+Most sensors are produced by Sony today; only a few competitors still use their own.
+So at the end of the day, the images they produce look the cleanest of any of the main brands.

 Why choosing the A7S III ?